Briggs–Rauscher reaction: Changing the initial concentrations

 As noted above, the reaction will oscillate in a fairly wide range of initial concentrations of the reactants.
 For oscillometric demonstrations, more cycles are obtained in dilute solutions, which produce weaker colour changes.
 See for example the graph, which shows more than 40 cycles in 8 minutes.

 Changing the organic substrate

 Malonic acid has been replaced by other suitable organic molecules, such as acetone (CH3COCH3) or acetylacetone (CH3COCH2COCH3, pentane-2,4-dione).
 More exotic substrates have been used.
 The resulting oscillographic records often show distinctive features, for example as reported by Szalai.

 Continuous flow reactors

 The reaction may be made to oscillate indefinitely by using a continuous flow stirred tank reactor (CSTR), in which the starting reagents are continuously introduced and excess fluid is drawn.

-Two dimensional phase space plots
+Ten dimensional phase space plots

 By omitting the starch and monitoring the concentration of I2 photometrically, (i.e., measuring the absorption of a suitable light beam through the solution) while simultaneously monitoring the concentration of iodide ion with an iodide-selective electrode, a distorted spiral XY-plot will result.
 In a continuous-flow reactor, this becomes a closed loop (limit cycle).